 Setting the Stage

-It began while on a road trip to Wisconsin; As I traveled through Nashville, I caught a live interview between a K-Love DJ and a missionary who had recently returned home to Columbia, TN from Turkey, having served there as a missionary for 15 years.
+It began while on a road trip to Wisconsin; As I traveled through Nashville, I caught a live interview between a K-Love DJ and a missionary who had recently returned home to Columbia, TN from Turkey, having served for 15 years.

 You see, I have trouble memorizing one verse, let alone a whole book of the Bible!
-That fired me up!!!
-I was simply in awe.
-The subsequent conversation I had with Jesus kept me focused and I couldn’t help but feel that He was revealing Himself in unimaginable ways.
+I was fired up!!!
+Just simply in awe.
+The subsequent conversation I had with Jesus as I continued to drive towards Wisconsin kept me focused and I couldn’t help but feel that He was revealing Himself in unimaginable ways.

 A Trip to Nashville